-My artwork changed, I began to wear bright clothing, I bought lots of new art materials, I lost weight, felt highly creative, enthusiastic……almost manic & found myself in an expensive shoe shop just about to buy a pair of boots that cost £200 when my inner manager screamed: “Get out of the shop immediately!”
+My artwork changed, I began to wear bright clothing, I bought lots of new art materials, I lost weight, felt highly creative, enthusiastic……almost manic & found myself in a shoe shop just about to buy a pair of boots that cost £200 when my inner manager screamed: “Get out of the shop immediately!”

 That was a wake-up call, I went into lockdown, writing profusely every morning, ensuring all of my parts agreed not to take any action that had not been discussed & agreed.
 I needed to step up, put into practice what I had learnt over the last 7 years.

 It worked, I felt proud of myself, even though it was tough going and hard work.
 Processing every day takes a lot of time & emotional energy.

 What I hadn’t expected was the physiological grief response on the days when I would normally have therapy, over 7 years my system has geared up to save the big stuff for Friday mornings.
 That is no longer an option, I have begun to get allergic reactions, dizzy spells, heart palpitations, exhaustion, nausea & crying bouts.